-The leasehold land and buildings held by the Group for own use located in Hong Kong and PRC were valued at 31 December 2013 (2012: 31 December 2012) by qualified valuers from LCH (Asia-Pacific) Surveyors Limited, an independent firm of chartered surveyors.
-The valuations were carried out in accordance with guidance set by the International Valuation Standards 2011 published by the International Valuation Standards Council as well as the HKIS Valuation Standards on Properties, 2012 Edition published by the Hong Kong Institute of Surveyors.
+The leasehold land and buildings held by the Group for own use located in Hong Kong and PRC were valued at 31 December 2014 (2013: 31 December 2013) by qualified valuers from LCH (Asia-Pacific) Surveyors Limited, an independent firm of chartered surveyors.
+The valuations were carried out in accordance with guidance set by the International Valuation Standards 2013 published by the International Valuation Standards Council as well as the HKIS Valuation Standards on Properties, 2012 Edition published by the Hong Kong Institute of Surveyors.
 The revaluation surplus net of applicable deferred income taxes was credited to property revaluation reserve.

-Analysis of the leasehold land and buildings by valuation method is as follows:
+The following table analyses the leasehold land and buildings by valuation method.